How does ConvoProxy work?

 Does ConvoProxy support gapless playback?

-Indeed, when the playback of a track nears completion, ConvoProxy will query your streamer for the upcoming music track and start processing it in advance so there won’t be any gaps in live recordings.
+Yes - of course (The authors loves live recordings).
+When playback of a track nears completion, ConvoProxy queries your streamer for the upcoming track and begins processing it in advance, ensuring no gaps in live recordings or other albums that require seamless transitions.

 Take care